ondras12345/AlarmClock/docs/manual.md

 | button_long_press               | 1000               | ms    | Minimal duration of a 'long press'          |

 **Notes:**
+Individual DEBUG_* options have no effect if main DEBUG is disabled
 1000UL - normal 16bit int would overflow, so this needs to be an unsigned long
 Button debouncing theory: [Allaboutcircuits' article][Allaboutcircuits debounce]